nais/deploy/README.md

 ### deployd
 Deployd responsibility is to deploy resources into a Kubernetes cluster, and report state changes back to hookd using Kafka.

+### keyd
+Keyd holds on to the private key of a Github App installation.
+When a CircleCI build job needs to interface with Github, it can issue a ping request to `keyd`.
+Keyd then issues a token using the CircleCI API.
+The token is signed using the Github App private key, and has a lifetime of 10 minutes.
+The CircleCI job gets the token through an environment variable, which is set by `keyd` using the CircleCI API.

+Additionally, keyd may be used to propagate _team keys_ to CircleCI, enabling deployment jobs to sign the deployment payload with a key unique to the team.
+This mechanism can be used to prevent unauthorized deployments.
+To determine which team has access, the team connection created using `hookd` can be used.

 ### Kafka
 Kafka is used as a communication channel between hookd and deployd.
 Hookd sends deployment requests to a `deploymentRequests` topic, which fans out and in turn hits all the deployd instances.
 Deployd acts on the information, and then sends a deployment status to the `deploymentStatus` topic.